m4tt72/m4tt72/README.md

 I am a full-stack software developer based in Casablanca, Morocco.

-I have 3 years work experience as a professional software engineer, and I've been a Linux enthusiast for the last 5 years, CLI is my home.

 I love building things.
 While hard engineering problems are often intrinsically fun to tackle, I'm most attracted to solving real customer problems with a business justification.

 I am also an experienced musician/guitar player, I have been playing for 9 years, I share my music related stuff on [my Instagram](https://instagram.com/m4tt72).